Jean Devaivre

-Jean Devaivre (1912–2004) was a French film director and screenwriter.
+Jean Devaivre (born Jean Justin Michel de Vaivre; 18 December 1912 – 28 April 2004) was a French film director and screenwriter.
 Additionally, he worked as a dubbing director, preparing foreign-language films for release in France.
 The film Safe Conduct (Laissez-passer, 2002) directed by Bertrand Tavernier is based on Devaivre's activities in the French film industry during the wartime Occupation of France.

 His brother Louis Devaivre was a film editor.